👉 Attendre examples – Word of the Day lesson »

 - Pourquoi est-ce que tu t’attends au pire ?
 Why are you expecting the worst?

-Attendre que qqn/qqch fasse qqch means to wait for somebody or something to do something.
+Attendre que qqn/qqch fasse qqch means to wait for somebody or something to do something and is followed by the subjunctive.
 Here’s an example:

 - J’attends que le train arrive.
 I’m waiting for the train to come.